michalhromas1/angular-template/README.md

 #### Api

-All information related to api, should be a middleware between actual backend api and the frontend app
+All information related to api, should be a middleware between actual backend api and the frontend app.
+Should contain only api services and related helpers, no components, routing or modules.
+All services should be providedIn: 'root'.

 #### Features